KubaTaba1uga/python_websocket_notifications/README.md

 2. To subscribe to NMS notifications, create a new resource under http://{serverRoot}/nms/{apiVersion}/{storeName}/{boxId}/subscriptions
 ![image](https://github.com/KubaTaba1uga/python_websocket_notifications/assets/73971628/36737ef5-28b8-494e-8b1e-b0c56db82021)

-## Requirements
-We need some data to subscribe so, let's create subscription for movies.
-Wouldn't You like to know when the next premiere is being moved?

-Box'es have to be implemented as described in 5.1.3 in

-Successfull app flow:
-1. Create any sql db
-2. Create table for movies
-3. Populate Data with movies
-4. Read table data to python
-5. Convert data to JSON
-6. Create channel for movies notification
-7. Receive websocket subscription data (?? not included in specs ??)<br>
- 7.1 Server needs to create WS open connection <br>
- 7.2 While connection remains open send data required to connect to it to client <br>
-9. Subscribe movies (?? not included in specs ??)
-10. Modify data of any movie
-11. Receive notification

 ## Stack
 HTTP SERVER - [aiohttp](https://docs.aiohttp.org/en/stable/index.html) <br>
 SQL - [sqlalchemy](https://www.sqlalchemy.org/) <br>
 WEBSOCKET - [websockets](https://websockets.readthedocs.io/en/stable/index.html) <br>
 TESTS - [pytest](https://docs.pytest.org/en/7.4.x/) <br>

-## Movies U(CRUD)
-Let's give websocket client capability to trigger notification.
-Other letters of CRUD (beside U) are optional.

-## Subscriptions and notifications

 ## Quick Summary